 When arriving at the building on your first morning, you will need to be signed onto your course by our Reception team – please wait outside the building and you will be called into Reception to check in.
 You will see a sign telling you where to wait, whilst observing the 2 metre rule.

 A large hand sanitiser has been placed on the Reception desk for you to use on entering the building.
 There are sanitisers in each classroom, and there are also handwashing facilities available in all bathrooms.

 A one way system is in operation throughout the building – this will be explained to you on arrival, but signs and floor stickers have been put in place to ensure everyone keeps to the system.

-The building is cleaned every morning Monday-Saturday, but extra measures have been put in place by the cleaning company, as per Government guidance, to include touch points and high use areas.
-At lunchtimes, a member of Admin staff will clean bannisters and door handles.
+The building is cleaned every morning Monday-Friday, but extra measures have been put in place by our contracted cleaning company, as per Government guidance, to include touch points and high use areas.
+At lunchtimes, a member of Admin staff will clean banisters and door handles.

 We will be running a reduced number of courses in our largest classrooms.
 All oral prep courses will remain online until the MCA return to conducting their exams in the Marine Offices.